RedCreator37/HTMLNotepadFX/README.md

 ## To Do

-Features to include in later releases and things that should be improved:
+Features to be included in later releases and things that should be improved:

-- A simple way to deploy HTML pages to a server
+- A simple way to deploy HTML pages to a web server
-- Improved UI (it currently looks pretty boring...)
+- Improved UI (it currently looks really boring...)
 - Make use of resource bundles or something else that'll allow the UI to be translated to other languages

 ## Requirements